-Each day camp maintains a commercial first aid and health care supply kit in a clearly-marked cabinet on the wall near its camp office.
-These kits are monitored and refilled at least monthly by a contracted vendor.
-In addition, camp first aid kits and supplies are taken with the site leaders and/or counselors during offsite activities.
+Each camp maintains first aid and health care supplies in clearly-marked locations in/near the camp office.
+These supplies are monitored by the camp director(s) and refilled at least monthly.
+In addition, portable camp first aid kits and supplies are taken with the site leaders and/or counselors during offsite activities.